 Object Dreams

-Broken Glass in a Dream
+Broken Glass Dream Meaning & Interpretation

 An interpretation of broken-glass dreams through sudden boundaries, sharp consequences, transparency that became dangerous, and the psychology of walking carefully after conflict.